What is the Ha Giang Loop?

 - Alternatively, you can merge them for a two-week adventure!

-Day 1 – Hà Giang – Yên Minh
+DAY 1 – START: Hà Giang – Yên Minh

 Recommended accommodation in Ha Giang:

-From Hà Giang, the path leads gently up into the mountains toward the town of Tam Son.
-After lunch in Tam Son, you can veer from the main road along a five-kilometre path to Lung Khuy cave.
+Start your adventure in Ha Giang City.
+From Hà Giang City, the path leads gently up into the mountains toward the town of Tam Son.
+After lunch in Tam Son, you can veer from the main road along a five-kilometre path to Lung Khuy Cave.

 There is a circular path running through the cave that offers great views of the immense structure, albeit with poor lighting.
 When you enter to the left, there is a more adventurous path with plenty of low-hanging rocks; you can duck underneath and descend steeply down into the mountain toward a still, dark pool of water.